 Introduction to Snowshoeing Class

 Description: Discover the joy of winter and the freedom of snowshoeing!
 On this field outing, you'll learn snowshoeing techniques, ascending and descending hills, snow hazard awareness, and winter preparedness.
 Don't have snowshoes?
 We provide snowshoes, snowshoe poles and professional instruction on proper use of equipment, to make every trip a success.
+Participants under the age of 18 must be accompanied by a participating parent / responsible adult.

 Skills you'll learn: